oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

 ## **Task 1:** Create a Project

 A Project is a way to organize multiple models in the same workspace.
-It is the first step to start.
+Follow below steps to create a project.

 1. Log into OCI Cloud Console.
 Using the Burger Menu on the top left corner, navigate to Analytics and AI menu and click it, and then select Language Service item under AI services.